Beginner Guide to Cookie Decorating

 Icing brings cookies to life in a way I would have never imagined.
 To this day, it still amazes me how icing can transform a cookie into a masterpiece.

-If you have never worked with royal icing before I suggest you start small.
+If you have never worked with royal icing before, I suggest you start small.
 Make a small batch recipe.
-Color it, thin it with water and decorate.
-It may surprise you that royal icing takes hours to dry and that in fact, it dries hard.
-Not rock hard, but it’s not soft like buttercream.
+Color it, thin it with water, and decorate cookies.
+It may surprise you that royal icing takes hours to dry and that, in fact, it dries hard—not rock hard, but not soft like buttercream.

 Royal icing in an airtight container.